Finding the unfindable in our waterways: Biologists use DNA to locate invasive and endangered species

 The increased sensitivity of this method is a valuable asset not only for invasive species but also for species of concern, threatened species and endangered species.

 Biologists use eDNA survey methods in the Northwest to assess distribution of threatened bull trout and identify watersheds where bull trout are at risk of extirpation.
-Since 2016, the Columbia River Fish and Wildlife Conservation Office has been working in partnership with the U.S. Forest Service Rocky Mountain Research Station to identify streams in portions of Oregon and Washington that support local bull trout populations.
-Biologists at the research station developed a model that predicts where bull trout natal areas occur throughout the northwest. eDNA samples are being collected in predicted natal areas where bull trout populations are not known to exist to determine if those areas are or are not occupied by bull trout.
+Since 2016, the Columbia River and Mid-Columbia Fish and Wildlife Conservation Offices have been working in partnership with the U.S. Forest Service Rocky Mountain Research Station to identify streams in portions of Oregon and Washington that support local bull trout populations.
+Biologists at the research station developed a model that predicts where bull trout natal areas occur throughout the northwest.
+Biologists are collecting eDNA samples in predicted natal areas where bull trout populations are not known to exist to determine if those areas are currently occupied by bull trout.

 Additionally, eDNA is used as a non-invasive tool to assess the distribution of native Pacific lamprey in the Columbia River basin where state, tribal and federal agencies are working toward species recovery.
 Native Pacific lamprey are considered a species of concern with recent data indicating a reduction in the distribution of Pacific lamprey in many river drainages and a decline in populations throughout the Columbia River basin and southern California.
+Since 2016, the Mid-Columbia Fish and Wildlife Conservation Office has been working with the U.S. Forest Service National Genomic Center to describe Pacific lamprey distribution in north central Washington.
+The Yakama Nation and Colville Confederated Tribes have used these distribution results to inform reintroductions and boost lamprey populations in historically occupied streams.
 The Columbia River Fish and Wildlife Conservation Office has been conducting a study in partnership with the U.S. Geological Survey to determine stream sampling intensity for eDNA techniques used to detect Pacific lamprey presence.
 Together, we are attempting to determine if sampling only at the mouths of headwater streams is sufficient to identify streams supporting Pacific lamprey.

-Over the years eDNA has helped us hold the line against aquatic invaders and identify locations of hard-to-find threatened or endangered organisms. eDNA is a versatile tool helping help us achieve our mission to conserve and protect our nation’s natural resources.
+Over the years eDNA has helped us hold the line against aquatic invaders and identify locations of hard-to-find threatened or endangered organisms.
+We are using the versatility of eDNA to help us achieve our mission to conserve and protect our nation’s natural resources.